CJSpohn/whats-cooking-refactor/README.md

 ## Overview

 Our What's Cooking refactor project is an application that serves as a recipe website where a user can track their pantry, favorite recipes, and add recipes to their 'cookbook.'
 This was the group project for Mod 2 at the Turing School of Software and Design and took place over the course of nine days.
-The purpose of this project was to learn new technologies while building off of a standalone project to refactor and add misisng functionality.
+The purpose of this project was to learn new technologies while building off of a standalone project to refactor and add missing functionality.
 We were tasked with implementing several new tools to spruce up the pre-existing What's Cooking repository that we were assigned.

-In order to run this project you must first clone and down and set up [this](https://github.com/turingschool-examples/whats-cookin-starter-kit) repository as it is the API used in the project to respond to our fetch requests.
+In order to run this project you must first clone down and set up [this](https://github.com/turingschool-examples/whats-cookin-starter-kit) repository as it is the API used in the project to respond to our fetch requests.

 To run our project on your local machine you must follow the set-up instructions in the above repository.
 Then clone down this repository, run `npm install` and `npm start`.